 Environmental allergies can produce a multitude of symptoms in the head and neck region, including nasal congestion, runny nose, post-nasal drip, itchy throat, sinus pressure and headaches, itchy ears and ear pain.
-We provide treatments to minimize allergy symptoms while avoiding the inconvenience of allergy shots in the vast majority of cases.
+Great Neck ENT provides treatments to minimize allergy symptoms while avoiding the inconvenience of allergy shots in the vast majority of cases.
 Serving Bayside, Queens, Long Island, and surrounding areas.

 What causes allergies?